+There are inherent risks in everyday life.
 Being sexual with someone also carries risks—risk of rejection, of unwanted pregnancy, of contracting a sexually transmitted disease/infection (STD/STI) or even a simple cold.
-Being sexual also can provide many physical, emotional and spiritual benefits, including physical fitness, emotional bonding, and a feeling of spiritual connection.
 Here we will examine some of the things you can do to assess your own risks and benefits so that you can enjoy the benefits important to you while decreasing your risk of contracting an STD/STI, having an unwanted pregnancy, or being coerced into sexual activity.

 Decide on Your Boundaries

-It’s not possible to make an accurate, generalized statement about the “ideal” number of partners or the “best” choices to make about condoms or other barriers.
-There are risks and benefits of any sexual choices, just as there are risks and benefits of almost any other choices we make, from driving a car to dining at a restaurant.
-There may be no “best” way for everyone, but there probably are some choices that will work better for you and your partner(s) than others.
+It is not possible to make an accurate, generalized statement about the “ideal” number of partners or the “absolute- best” choices to make about condoms, barriers, and other forms of birth control.
+However, by talking to your partner(s), it is possible to make the “best” decisions about protection and birth control for you.
+There may be no “best” way for everyone, but there are some choices that will work better for you and your partner(s) than others.

 A Few Questions to Consider